For Home Communions & Pastoral Visits please contact the Rector.

 For information on Weddings / Blessing after a Civil Marriage, Baptisms / Thanksgivings, Confirmation and Funerals please contact the Rector.

 If you’re planning a wedding, we’d love to hear from you.
-Please contact the Rector.
+Please contact the Rector, who will arrange to meet with you.
 You may also find The Church of England’s weddings website helpful.

 We operate a Church Bookstall and can provide Bible Reading Notes